johnston9/shot-caller-production/README.md

 The aim of the site is to introduce Shot Caller to it's potential customers.

-It aims to create a brand to establish an image in the public eye for the platform, to show its quality and professionalism.
-Its elegant bright sophisticated but simple design aims to encourage users to explore it.
-It's clear navigation and easily understood sections encourage customers to explore it's features fully, create an account and to purchase it's products.
+It aims to create a brand to establish an image in the public eye for the platform, to immediatly impact on them the use and quality of the product.
+Its elegant bright sophisticated but simple design, clear navigation and easily understood sections aims to encourage customers to explore it's features fully, then create an account and to purchase it's products.

+The site aims to, build a relationship with the user through its clear and obvious inherent professional knowledge of the film making process.
+Making this even clearer by it's breaking down of the process into two sides, the Creative side and the Production side.<br>
+One major strategic move was to seperate the Budgeting software available as part of the platform into an individual product.
+This idea being that user would more readily open to purchase this very necessary tool and seeing its quality be more open to trusting the All in One Platform.

 #### Brand Identity
 - Brand promise: The most complete film production software on the market.